 Wrist worn communication, nearly every sci-fi/spy movie has it, we’ve always wanted it and now we can have it.
-Thanks to brands like Apple, Samsung and Microsoft, wrist worn communication is quickly becoming a reality for most smartwatch owners.
-And, though the kinks haven’t been entirely worked out, we’ve found a select few that would make James Bond jealous.
+Thanks to brands like Apple, Samsung and Microsoft, wrist-worn communication is quickly becoming a reality for most smart watch owners.
+And although the kinks haven’t been entirely worked out, we’ve found a select few that would make James Bond jealous.

 |Dingbel||Free||iOS||While Dingbel is certainly the most annoying app on this list, it also takes the cake for being one of the most innovative forms of communication available for a smartwatch.
 The idea is super simple.
 Simply download Dingbel to your Apple Watch, add some friends and begin the ding.
 Say a co-worker has just asked you out for dinner and drinks, simply tap once on your watchface for 'yes' or tap twice for 'no'.
 And if you want to be a real pain, you can also ding anybody else in the vicinity with the same app||Buy now|

 |Glympse||Free||iOS and Android Wear||Over a million Android users can’t be wrong.
 The popular location-sharing app has been refined for the smartwatch format.
 Glympse lets your friends and family keep tabs on you by allowing you to notify them on your whereabouts.
 This award winning app is capable of sharing this information with favourites stored in your contacts, Facebook friends, Twitter followers and Evernote contacts.||Buy now|